SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/connecting-devices.html.md

 3. Click **Select file to upload** and select the CSV file you want to upload by browsing for it on your computer.

 <br>
-Depending on the format of the uploaded CSV file, one of the following registration processes will be performed:"
+Depending on the format of the uploaded CSV file, one of the following registration types will be processed:"

 1. **Simple registration**